HomeBlogDoDI 6055.12 Hearing Conservation Program: Complete Guide for DoD Civilian Safety Managers

 Civilian-Specific Compliance Considerations

-When a DoD civilian employee's audiogram shows an STS that is work-related and meets 29 CFR 1904.10 recordability criteria, it must be recorded on the OSHA 300 Log.
-Military STS determinations are not recorded — military personnel are exempt from OSHA recordkeeping.
-The installation safety office must track civilian STS events separately from military audiometric data.
+When a DoD civilian employee's audiogram shows a work-related STS meeting 29 CFR 1904.10 recordability criteria, it must be recorded on the OSHA 300 Log.
+Military STS determinations are not recorded.
+When contractor and DoD civilian employees work in the same noise areas, installation safety offices must clearly delineate which workers are in the installation's HCP and which are in the contractor's own program.

 Frequently Asked Questions